CIA: history and current situation. Central Intelligence Agency (CIA) overview

 System Development and Analysis Department(Systems Engineering and Analysis).

-Department of technical means of collecting information(Technical Collection).
+Department of technical means of information collection(Technical Collection).

 Technical service(Technical Service).

-Support Directorate(Directorate of Support) is currently chaired by John Pereira.
+Directorate of Support(Directorate of Support) is currently headed by John Pereira.

-Corporate business department(Corporate Businesses).
+Corporate Business Department(Corporate Businesses).

-Global Infrastructure(Global Infrastructure).
+Global infrastructure(Global Infrastructure).

 Global Services(Global Services).

-Medical Services(Medical Services).
+Medical services(Medical Services).

-Human Resources Division(Personnel Resources).
+Human Resources Department(Personnel Resources).

 Security Department(Security).